 Devil's Advocate

-The bullish thesis – a bounce from $4,667 to $4,746 – depends on support holding.
+The bullish thesis for the gold price – a bounce from $4,667 to $4,746 – depends on support holding.
 A daily close below $4,667 would break the H4 uptrend and open the door to the next demand zone near $4,630.
 Additionally, if the U.S. dollar strengthens further due to risk‑off flows from geopolitical fears (instead of safe‑haven gold buying), gold could see simultaneous dollar‑driven headwinds.
-The moment price loses $4,667, the bias flips decisively bearish.
+The moment the gold price loses $4,667, the bias flips decisively bearish.

 Trading Strategy for American Session